What type of people do you want to attract?

-You can learn things such as how to take better care of them (customer service).
-You can learn what struggling with so that you can provide them with not only what they want but what they need.
-You can learn what systems you could implement to make a better customer experience.
+You can learn how to take better care of them (customer service).
+You can learn what they’re struggling with so that you can provide them with not only what they want but what they need.
+You can learn what systems to implement to create a better customer experience.

 Thankfully we are all unique individuals but our personal choices as well as the ones we make as entrepreneurs, managers and creators matter.
 If you read the blog post titled, “The Brand Challenge: Why Fake It Until You Make It is Terrible” you will note that it’s hard to separate our humanity from our brand projections.
 I also point out why it can be better when you don’t try to separate the two.

 How do you know the people that you are adding to your list are the right people and why?
 What is it about them that makes them the perfect or dream buyer/client for your business product or service?
 Go deeper keep asking and challenging yourself to ask better questions about them frequently.